The title was based on a receptionist’s phone greeting. The business was Nasty Little Man, a New York PR firm representing high-profile musical acts.

 Excerpt from Lousie Weir illustration.
 Select magazine, August 1998

-Arguably, Hello Nasty was the last time Beastie Boys were a significant cultural force.
+Hello Nasty sold strongly and attracted positive reviews.
+It was probably the last time Beastie Boys represented a significant cultural force.
 They weren’t young anymore, but neither were they old.
 The Tibetan Freedom concerts and Grand Royal magazine had kept their profile high even when they weren’t releasing much product.
 As Ad-Rock remembers, the LP – which won a Grammy for best Alternative Music Album – was “the end of an era […] after this, things were different.
 After this we were grown-ups.”
-Their next album wouldn’t appear for six long years, by which time the world, and their hometown, had changed significantly.
+Their next album wouldn’t appear for six long years, by which time the world, and their hometown, had changed fundamentally.

-Of course, while Hello Nasty boasts some of the band’s biggest songs (‘Intergalactic,’ ‘Body Movin’) and moments of treasured sincerity (‘I Don’t Know,’ ‘Instant Death’), even the hardiest fans will agree that it tests the listener’s patience during its final quarter.
+Of course, while Hello Nasty boasts some of the band’s biggest hits (‘Intergalactic,’ ‘Body Movin’’) and moments of treasured sincerity (‘I Don’t Know’), even the hardiest fans will agree that it tests the listener’s patience during its final quarter.

 The Brooke Williams collaboration ‘Picture This’ is pleasant enough, but feels off-topic.
 Plus, do we need two slightly ramshackle shout-out tracks – ‘Dedication’ and ‘Unite’ – sequenced back to back?
 And for all its chilled charms, ‘Dr Lee, PhD’, is yet another meandering Beasties-free track, deployed as the album’s runtime coasts past the hour mark.2

 Thankfully, there’s ‘Instant Death’ to bring the album to a definitive close with a bittersweet, Haiku-like meditation on loss and mortality.
-It’s one of the few moments of real uncertainty and vulnerability on the album.
-It was the first and only moment where the subject matter leaned close to the tear-jerking love songs that I’d been I was avoiding for my mental wellbeing.
+It was the first and only moment where the subject matter leaned close to those tear-jerking love songs I’d been scrupulously avoiding.

 * * *

-- I wasn’t alone in taking Hello Nasty to heart.
-I remember an ex-girlfriend gleefully prank-called me to play the juvenile I don’t like your attitude, boyyyyy pronouncement that kicks off ‘Song for the Man,’ before immediately hanging up.
-Other friends used the benefit of their Spanish studies to translate the mysterious and poetic lines sampled from ‘El Rey y Yo’: There was once a great King.
+- In my peer group, I wasn’t alone in taking Hello Nasty to heart.
+I remember an ex-girlfriend gleefully prank-calling me to play the juvenile I don’t like your attitude, boyyyyy pronouncement that kicks off ‘Song for the Man,’ before immediately hanging up.
+Other friends used the benefit of their Spanish classes to translate the mysterious and poetic lines sampled from ‘El Rey y Yo’: There was once a great King.
 He had many lands, a castle and also a love. ↩︎

 - ‘Dr Lee, PhD,’ was a harbinger of further lapses.
 A year later, on their sprawling anthology The Sounds of Science, the Beasties would find room for Biz Markie’s slurred cover of ‘Benny and the Jets,’ while the likes of ‘Looking Down The Barrel of A Gun’ and ‘No Sleep Till Brooklyn’ were conspicuously absent. ↩︎